hutulia/pagination/README.md

 <a name="some-implementation-details"/>

 ### Some implementation details
-- The idea is to have the pagination calculations in separated unit.
-So that unit has just one responsibility - to calculate the pagination data.
-That data is abstract, so can used with any type of items
 - Pagination can have no items
 - Pagination always has at least 1 page (even if there is no items)
 - Fields of pagination object stores the data about all the set and the current page.
 See reference.